 1.1.
 Delivery Obligation.
 EESI will cause the Contract Quantity for any exercised Energy Sales Option to be delivered to the Utility providing transmission and distribution services to the applicable Facility at any point of interconnection between third party transmission or distribution systems and those of the Utility ("Delivery Point"), at EESI's sole cost and expense.

 1.2.
 Title and Risk of Loss.
 As between the Parties, EESI will be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of the energy to be delivered to Customer pursuant to an exercised Energy Sales Option prior to the Delivery Point, and Customer will be deemed to be in exclusive control (and responsible for any damages or injury caused thereby) of the energy at and from the Delivery Point(s).
 Title to and risk of loss related to the Contract Quantity will transfer from EESI to Customer at the applicable Delivery Point(s).
 EESI and Customer will each be responsible for any claims arising from any act or incident occurring when title to the energy is vested in that Party.
-[Why isn’t the Delivery Point at the Facility?
-EESI should be reponsible until energy is delivered at the Facility.]

 2.0.
 Material Usage Change.